 In March 2020, EPFL’s Blue Brain Project launched a resource site for projects on SARS-CoV-2 (COVID-19) and made its technical and human resources and expertise available to hospitals, COVID-19 researchers and decision-makers to help tackle the immense global threat of the COVID-19 pandemic.

 Over the years, Blue Brain has created a powerful supercomputing infrastructure and has a large team of uniquely skilled informaticians, modelers, mathematicians, computer scientists, programmers and technical support staff.

-These resources have been instrumental in two key projects to date.
+These resources have been instrumental in three key projects to date.